bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "If food could cut it-" he started, before Sora dropped her spoon onto the plate, stood up, turned around, and fled the room.

 Nadraa gave a sigh, as he tapped the spoon twice at the plate, closed his eyes briefly, and followed after his wife to comfort her.
-Adrex sat there, looking after his parents in silent, not quite comprehending how they have gotten to the taboo of the family.
+Adrex sat there, looking after his parents in silence, not quite comprehending how they have gotten to the taboo of the family.
 It wasn't until his uncle started slurping some of the food, that Adrex realized he wasn't along in the room.

 Donaar broke the silence: